Prostatitis

 • Pain medicine

-• Medicine to improve urine flow
+• Medicine to help with urine flow

 Alcohol and drinks with caffeine can make symptoms worse.